 - Some employers prefer to train phlebotomists themselves, so they require no work experience

-- Probe the candidate for preferences about care setting: hospital, medical office, lab, home care, screening/mobile, blood donation center
+- Probe the candidate for preferences about care setting: hospital, medical office, lab, home care, screening/mobile, or blood donation center.

 “Usually employers ask about work experience and training and certification,” says Maxwell.
-“They’re usually given a test [example] of about 50 questions — though it’s not standardized — covering topics from infection control to order of draw to legal aspects to professionalism.”
+“They’re usually given a test of about 50 questions — though it’s not standardized — covering topics from infection control to order of draw to legal aspects to professionalism.”